 Rinse and drain the sorrel.
 Chop it up and put it aside until later.

-Add the chopped shallot, mustard seeds and half of the butter to a medium saucepan.
+Add the chopped shallot, mustard seeds and the butter to a medium saucepan.
 Place this over medium heat and gently cook the shallots in the melting butter for 3 minutes.

 - Add the dry white wine (or vermouth).